frjo/hugo-theme-zen/README.md

 There is an `assets/css/_custom.css` file meant for your custom styles.
 Copy it to the root `assets/css/_custom.css` to use it.

 The default styles in `assets/css/_zen.css` are boring but functional.
 You can easily override them completely by placing an empty file named "_zen.css" in root assets/css directory.

-The css files are by default built for production, compressed with fingerprint.

-By setting the Hugo environment variable to "development" (default when running `hugo server`) they will instead be nested with sourcemaps.

 ## Render hook templates